-Class 1B-1 Notes
+Class 2B-1 Notes

-Tax Status of Class 1B-1 Notes for Building and Loans, Savings Banks, REITs and REMICs
+Tax Status of Class 2B-1 Notes for Building and Loans, Savings Banks, REITs and REMICs

-As described above with respect to the Class M Debt Notes, the Class 1B-1 Notes are not ownership interests in the Reference Obligations or the underlying mortgage loans.
-Consequently, (i) Class 1B-1 Notes held by a domestic building and loan association will not be "qualifying real property loans" under Section 593(d) of the Code; (ii) Class 1B-1 Notes held by a REIT will not be "real estate assets" under Section 856(c)(5)(B) of the Code, nor will stated payments on the Class 1B-1 Notes be "interest on obligations secured by mortgages on real property or on interests in real property" under Section 856(c)(3)(B) of the Code; and (iii) Class 1B-1 Notes held by a REMIC will not be "qualified mortgages" within the meaning of Section 860G(a)(3) of the Code.
-In addition, although the IRS has publicly ruled that Fannie Mae is an instrumentality of the United States for purposes of Section 7701(a)(19) of the Code, it is unclear whether the Class 1B-1 Notes constitute stock or obligations of a corporation which is an instrumentality of the United States.
-Furthermore, it is unclear whether (i) the Class 1B-1 Notes held by a REIT would constitute "Government securities" within the meaning of Section 856(c)(4)(A) of the Code or (ii) the Class 1B-1 Notes held by a RIC would constitute "Government securities" within the meaning of Section 851(b)(3) of the Code.
-U.S. Persons that are domestic building and loan associations, REITs or RICs should consult their own tax advisors regarding the treatment of the Class 1B-1 Notes.
+As described above with respect to the Class M Debt Notes, the Class 2B-1 Notes are not ownership interests in the Reference Obligations or the underlying mortgage loans.
+Consequently, (i) Class 2B-1 Notes held by a domestic building and loan association will not be "qualifying real property loans" under Section 593(d) of the Code; (ii) Class 2B-1 Notes held by a REIT will not be "real estate assets" under Section 856(c)(5)(B) of the Code, nor will stated payments on the Class 2B-1 Notes be "interest on obligations secured by mortgages on real property or on interests in real property" under Section 856(c)(3)(B) of the Code; and (iii) Class 2B-1 Notes held by a REMIC will not be "qualified mortgages" within the meaning of Section 860G(a)(3) of the Code.
+In addition, although the IRS has publicly ruled that Fannie Mae is an instrumentality of the United States for purposes of Section 7701(a)(19) of the Code, it is unclear whether the Class 2B-1 Notes constitute stock or obligations of a corporation which is an instrumentality of the United States.
+Furthermore, it is unclear whether (i) the Class 2B-1 Notes held by a REIT would constitute "Government securities" within the meaning of Section 856(c)(4)(A) of the Code or (ii) the Class 2B-1 Notes held by a RIC would constitute "Government securities" within the meaning of Section 851(b)(3) of the Code.
+U.S. Persons that are domestic building and loan associations, REITs or RICs should consult their own tax advisors regarding the treatment of the Class 2B-1 Notes.

-Periodic Inclusions (or Deductions) with Respect to the Class 1B-1 Notes
+Periodic Inclusions (or Deductions) with Respect to the Class 2B-1 Notes

-As described above, the Class 1B-1 Notes could be characterized as either derivatives or equity instruments for U.S. federal income tax purposes.
-While the characterization is not entirely clear, we intend to treat the Class 1B-1 Notes as NPCs (except for U.S. federal withholding tax purposes, as discussed below in "- Non-U.S. Persons - Class 1B-1 Notes").
+As described above, the Class 2B-1 Notes could be characterized as derivatives, guarantee contracts, debt instruments or equity instruments for U.S. federal income tax purposes.
+While the characterization is not entirely clear, we intend to treat the Class 2B-1 Notes as NPCs (except for U.S. federal withholding tax purposes, as discussed below in "Non-U.S. Persons - Class 2B-1 Notes").
 The remainder of this discussion assumes such characterization.
-Because the principal amount of the Class 1B-1 Notes may be reduced by Tranche Write-down Amounts and increased by Tranche Write-up Amounts, and because the likelihood of such adjustments is not remote, the Class 1B-1 Notes likely will not be treated as debt instruments and instead could be treated as NPCs that provide for one or more nonperiodic contingent payments for U.S. federal income tax purposes ("contingent NPCs").
+Because the principal amount of the Class 2B-1 Notes may be reduced by Tranche Write-down Amounts and increased by Tranche Write-up Amounts, and because the likelihood of such adjustments may not be remote, it is uncertain whether the Class 2B-1 Notes will be treated as debt instruments.
+They instead could be treated as NPCs that provide for one or more nonperiodic contingent payments for U.S. federal income tax purposes ("contingent NPCs").
 Under proposed Treasury Regulations, taxpayers that are parties to a contingent NPC must adopt a method of accounting that takes into account contingent nonperiodic payments over the life of the contingent NPC under a reasonable amortization method.